PLAR Application Instructions

 Translation of documents received in a language other than English or French

 You are responsible to pay for the costs of translation of any documents related to your application that are in a language other than English or French.The translations must be completed by a translator in Canada, who is ATIO certified.
-For documents which are sent directly to the College by a third party, you will provide the name of the translator that you have appointed.When the documents have been received from the University and/or other institution, the College will then forward the documents directly to the translator.
+For documents which are sent directly to the College by a third party, you will provide the name of the translator that you have appointed.When the documents have been received from the university and/or other institution, the College will then forward the documents directly to the translator.

 Submit Your Application Form and Fees

 The PLAR is an assessment of your dietetics knowledge and skills.
-Once you have successfully completed the PLAR, the College request additional information to assess your application against the remaining Registration Requirements
+Once you have successfully completed the PLAR, the College will request additional information to assess your application against the remaining Registration Requirements

-The CDRE is a non-exemptible requirement.
-This means that you must pass the CDRE in order to become eligible for registration.
-To be eligible to write the CDRE, you must be assessed by a provincial regulatory body to have met the education and practical training requirements.
+To be eligible to write the CDRE, you must be assessed by the College to have met the education and practical training requirements.
 Click here for more information about the CDRE.

 Factors that may delay the processing of your application include: